-Where the Company or other members of the Group purchase the Company's share, the consideration paid is deducted from total shareholders' equity as treasury shares until they are cancelled.
+Where the Company or other members of the Group purchase the Bank's shares, the consideration paid is deducted from total shareholders' equity as treasury shares until they are cancelled.
 Where such shares are subsequently sold or reissued, any consideration received is included in shareholders' equity.